PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 Best of all, PostHog can be self-hosted on your existing infrastructure — making it an excellent alternative to tools such as Mixpanel if you’re concerned about privacy.

 Of course, we _would_ say PostHog is great, but if you need convincing then you can [get started for free](/pricing) and decide for yourself.
-You can either self-host, or use [PostHog Cloud](/pricing#cloud) if you'd prefer a fully-managed experience – it's free up to 1 million events per month
+You can either self-host, or use [PostHog Cloud](/pricing#cloud) if you'd prefer a fully-managed experience – it's free up to 1 million events per month.

 ### Who is PostHog for?
 PostHog is ideal for companies that are focused on building a more successful product.
 It is especially useful for those that need to stay in control of their data, and who want an all-in-one platform instead of piecing together multiple tools.
 It is primarily designed for engineering, data science, and product teams.